5 Flood Water Dangers to Be Aware Of

-Hurricane Florence hit the East Coast last month, causing fierce winds, torrential rain, and flooding that sent hundreds of thousands of Americans fleeing from their homes.
-And even though the immediate dangers of drowning or being swept away have passed, storms like these also create dangerous conditions that last long after the wind and rain has stopped.
+Hurricanes can cause fierce winds, torrential rain, and flooding, sending hundreds of thousands of people fleeing from their homes.
+And even after the immediate dangers of drowning or being swept away have passed, storms can also create dangerous conditions that last long after the wind and rain have stopped.

 “Floodwater can have very high levels of bacteria, viruses, sewage, and parasites that can infect you if it gets in your mouth, your eyes, or into a cut in your skin,” says Amesh Adalja, MD, an emergency medicine doctor and senior scholar at the Johns Hopkins University Center for Health Security.
 “It’s much different than other types of water you’d encounter in everyday life.”
 Here are a few of the ways that flooding can make disaster victims and rescue workers sick, and how you can protect yourself if you’re in harm’s way.